RainbowMiner/RainbowMiner/README.md

 - "SecondaryAlgorithm": secondary alogrithm, for which the extra configuration will be used (used for dual-mining Claymore, Excavator)
 - "Params": these are the extra parameters, that will be added to the miner call
 - "Profile": desired MSI Afterburner profile

+## WEB-INTERFACE

+For your convenience, you can monitor and setup RainbowMiner using your web browser.
+Simply open the URL [localhost:3999](http://localhost:3999) in a new browser tab.
+The web interface is split into three pages:

+- Home: the actual running miners plus the fastest miners, sorted by the selected devices.
+- Pools: a list of all available pools.
+You can change the pool parameters, like currencies and penalty (under development)
+- Setup: general setup of the runtime parameters (under development)

 ## CREDITS